 I am a design educator with over 10 years of experience teaching.
-It's my distinct privelige and pleasure to have worked with students from around the world, from high school age through the graduate level.
-I have taught at The ICA Boston, SMFA, Tufts, Northeastuern University, Montserrat College of Art, Artward Bound, MassArt, and the Dynamic Media Institute.
-I am particularly fond of working with beginners to bring their unique indentity into their work as they develop their creative practices.
+It's my distinct privilege and pleasure to have worked with students from around the world, from high school age through the graduate level.
+I have taught at The ICA Boston, SMFA, Tufts, Northeastern University, Montserrat College of Art, Artward Bound, MassArt, and the Dynamic Media Institute.
+I am particularly fond of working with beginners to bring their unique identity into their work as they develop their creative practices.

-I have been in business as a polymathic designer and pervasive artist at my studio for over two decades in Boston where I live with my family of five.
+Not only that, but I have been in business as a designer, artist, and educator at my studio for over two decades in Boston where I live with my family of five.
 I have worked with amazing people and some great companies including, MTV Games, Harmonix Music Systems, Continuum, Moth Design, Nike, Stoltze Design, 47 Brand, Johnny Cupcakes, CloudKid Studios, to name a few.
-Along the way I have been part of a Webby Award winning team at Harmonix, given presentations around the US, and have done residencies with the City of Boston, Montserrat College of Art, and MassArt.
+Along the way I have been part of a Webby Award-winning team at Harmonix, given presentations around the US, and have done residencies with the City of Boston, Montserrat College of Art, and MassArt.

 Here are my ten steps for creating original work, try them out yourself or get in touch and let's collaborate.

 Draw a pile of terrible ideas without thinking too critically.